What is Nihilism?

 In response to a lack of meaning and a weak will, passive nihilists often join mass movements—supporting a political party or leader, a war, or a country—as a way to give their lives meaning.
 This provides followers with a sense that there is still some authority in the world and the movement functions as a kind of narcotic.
 Individuals in such movements experience a belonging that used to be called being part of God’s plan.
 (Sometimes they straightforwardly conflate the two as in “Trump has been called by God.”)

 Nietzsche recognized passive nihilism in the pessimistic philosophy of Schopenhauer and in Buddhism.
 (Life is an “unprofitable episode,” in Schopenhauer’s words.)
 It involves turning away from life and rejecting all the values of this world.
-In other words, passive nihilism accepts the destruction of value and meaning.1
+In other words, some argue that passive nihilism accepts the destruction of value and meaning.1

 The other response is what Nietzsche calls active nihilism.
 Active nihilists don’t stop at the destruction of value and meaning but construct new ones, instead of succumbing to despair or joining a mass movement to ameliorate their fears.
 Nietzsche envisioned active nihilists as people who bravely forge ahead even after losing the beliefs which previously gave meaning to their lives.
 These strong-willed individuals overcome nihilism by freely creating their own values and meaning.